-This vast fifteen-million-dollar epic was the most expensive film ever made to date.
-Shot in 70mm, the script was based on a 19th century novel by Civil War general Lew Wallace and set in the Roman Empire’s province of Judea.
+This vast $15 million epic was the most expensive film ever made at the time.
+Shot in 70mm, the script was based on a 19th century novel by American Civil War general Lew Wallace (when he was governor of New Mexico territory) and set in the Roman Empire’s province of Judea.

-Ostensibly a film about Jesus Christ, the story centres on the friendship between Messala (Stephen Boyd), commanding officer of the Roman legions, and Judah Ben-Hur (Charlton Heston), who lives as a rich Jewish prince and merchant in Jerusalem at the beginning of the first century.
+Ostensibly a film about Jesus Christ, the story centres on the relationship between Messala (Stephen Boyd), Tribune and commanding officer of the Roman legions, and Judah Ben-Hur (Charlton Heston), who lives as a rich Jewish prince and merchant in Jerusalem at the beginning of the first century.

 Whilst in the galleys Ben-Hur rescues a Roman admiral (Jack Hawkins) during a sea battle and is adopted by him.

 Making his way back to Jerusalem, he defeats Messala in a climactic chariot race and rescues his mother and sister who have become lepers.
 They are cured by Christ at the moment of the Crucifixion.

 The bare bones of the plot do not even begin to reveal the pomp and pageantry of this film which was lucky enough to also have an extremely literate script, written with assistance from Christopher Fry, Gore Vidal and S N Berman (although screen credit was given to Karl Tunberg).

 Ben-Hur is spectacular to watch, though it would be more fun at half the length.
 As a historical recreation of first-century Judaea, it gets the names and places mostly right but not much else.

 The film featured 350 speaking roles with over 50,000 extras.
 The chariot race – which cost $1 million alone to devise – was directed by Andrew Marton and Yakima Canutt.